Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Learning Algorithm

 \section{Learning Algorithm}

 Next, we describe our algorithm for learning the parameters of models used by our agent.
-In particular, there are two parts that need to be learned: (i) we need to learn parameters of the conditional variational auto-encoder (CVAE) hallucinator $g$, and (ii) we need to learn the components $c$ based on the user-provided prototype components $\tilde{c}$.
+In particular, there are two parts that need to be learned: (i) the parameters of the hallucinator $g$ and (ii) the options $\tilde{c}$ based on the user-provided components $c$.

-\textbf{Hallucinator.} We choose the hallucinator $g$ to be a conditional variational auto-encoder (CVAE)~\cite{cvae} trained to estimate the distribution $P(s\mid o)$ of states given the current observation.
-First, we obtain samples ${(o_t, s_t)}$ using rollouts collected using a random agent.
-Then, we train the CVAE using the standard evidence lower bound (ELBo) on the log likelihood~\cite{kingma2013auto}:
+\textbf{Hallucinator.} The goal is to train the hallucinator $g(s\mid o)$ to approximate the actual distribution $P(s\mid o)$ of the state $s$ given the observation $o$.
+We obtain samples ${(o_t, s_t)}$ from the training tasks using rollouts from a random agent and train $g_{\theta}(s\mid o)$ using supervised learning.
+In our experiments, we take $g_{\theta}$ to be a CVAE and train it using the evidence lower bound (ELBo) on the log likelihood~\cite{kingma2013auto}.